mathis-wauquiez/StyleGANInpainting/Readme.md

 **Technical details**:

 - The implementation of StyleGAN2 is directly downloaded from [this repository](https://github.com/NVlabs/stylegan2-ada-pytorch).
 Unfortunately, this code is copyrighted, and we invite the users to download it by themselves, as otherwise the authors of this repository would violate the copyrights.

+- I cannot share the code or weights for the classifier I used.